A Small Symposium on “How States Address Extremism:

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized, including a pragmatic symposium (as organized in Ancient Athens but fine-tuned to synchronous ethics), a special one-day educational island tour, a Mycenae and island of Poros visit, an Athens educational walking tour, a day trip to Delphi, and an ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.

-Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 17 February 2020 to: Dr. Christie Kenneth, Professor, Royal Roads University, Canada.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 3 May 2021 to: Dr. Christie Kenneth, Professor, Royal Roads University, Canada or Mr. Haval Ahmad, Associate Faculty, School of Humanitarian Studies, Royal Roads University, Canada.
 Please include: Title of Paper, Full Name (s), Current Position, Institutional Affiliation, an email address and at least 3 keywords that best describe the subject of your submission.
 Decisions will be reached within four weeks of your submission.

 The association was established in 1995 as an independent world association of Academics and Researchers.
 Its mission is to act as a forum where Academics and Researchers from all over the world can meet in Athens, in order to exchange ideas on their research, and to discuss future developments in their disciplines.